 As mentioned above (reply 2), using adenoma tissues may lead us to discover the early marker for cancer diagnosis.
 A classic model of colorectal cancer development is from normal intestinal epithelial tissue to low-grade adenoma, then into high-grade adenoma, and finally into cancer.
 The methylation changes we observed in low-grade adenoma were enhanced or maintained in high-grade adenoma, which is consistent with the pattern of colorectal cancer progression.
-As a precancerous stage, we look for markers of adenoma not just to detect adenoma, but to provide an early window for cancer detection.
+As a precancerous stage, we look for markers of adenoma not just to detect adenoma, but to provide a possible early window for cancer detection.